 - Have had a retinal detachment in the other eye

 - Have a family history of retinal detachment

 If your optician suspects that you have a retinal detachment, they will refer you to the hospital, immediately, or to see a specialist for further investigation.
 Having an OCT scan alongside a comprehensive eye examination could help to detect signs of retinal detachment early, which may prevent more serious outcomes.

 Treatment will normally depend on the extent of the detachment or tear.
 There are a number of surgical procedures that involve sealing any tears, reducing the pull on the retina, or moving it back into position for reattachment.
 Your optician or surgeon will be able to talk you through treatment options in more detail.

 The earlier a retinal detachment can be treated, the greater the chances of restoring good vision.
 That’s why regular eye tests are so important.
-If you have any concerns about any symptoms you’re experiencing, come in and see us as soon as possible.
+If you have any concerns about any symptoms you’re experiencing, come in and see us or your GP as soon as possible.